yurimarx/langchain-iris-tool/README.md

 10. List the server files on namespace USER
 11. List the jobs on namespace %SYS

+Now, we have fake data generation using Generative AI.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.